Bob Marley was just 36 years old when he died of cancer in 1981, but the Jamaican-born reggae legend left a massive musical legacy.

 Now a Global Marijuana Brand

-As celebrity endorsements go, it certainly seems like a perfect fit: Under the label Marley Natural, the reggae icon is poised to become the face of the world's first global marijuana brand.
-Marley’s family has joined with private equity firm Privateer Holdings to develop products from the “heirloom Jamaican cannabis strains,” which are the very same Marley purportedly enjoyed.
-The company will also sell creams, lotions, and other accessories.
-Marley’s daughter Cedella said an official Marley marijuana brand would be an “authentic way to honor his legacy by adding his voice to the conversation about cannabis and helping end the social harms caused by prohibition.
+As celebrity endorsements go, it certainly seems like a perfect fit: Under the label Marley Natural, the reggae icon fronts a global marijuana brand.
+Products include the “heirloom Jamaican cannabis strains”—purportedly the very same one Marley himself purportedly enjoyed—along with smoking accessories, creams, lotions and other items.
+Marley’s daughter Cedella calls the brand an “authentic way to honor his legacy by adding his voice to the conversation about cannabis and helping end the social harms caused by prohibition.
 My dad would be so happy to see people understanding the healing power of the herb.”

-In November 2014, Forbes Magazine listed Marley as fifth on the list of the highest-earning dead celebrities.
-With the release of Marley Natural Fine Cannabis, Marley's estate can expect to rocket up the posthumous earnings list in the future.
-In recent years, the Marley family has also licensed brands of coffee, audio equipment and lifestyle goods.
-While T-shirts bearing Marley’s likeness have become almost ubiquitous, Marley’s estate also recently launched Marley Apparel, a lifestyle clothing line designed by Bob’s eldest daughter, Cedella Marley.
-In addition, Marley has sold more than 75 million albums in the past two decades.
+In late 2018, Forbes Magazine listed Marley as fifth on the list of the highest-earning dead celebrities.
+In addition to Marley Natural, his family has also licensed brands of coffee, audio equipment, apparel and lifestyle goods.
+Of course, Marley has also sold more than 75 million albums in the past two decades.
 Legend, a retrospective of his work, is the best-selling reggae album ever.
-More than 12 million copies have been sold internationally and several thousand new units are sold every week.
+More than 12 million copies have been sold internationally and several thousand new units sell every week.